Cardinals hold last discussions before Vatican lockdown

 BYZANTINE POLITICS

-In preparation for the election, workers hung up crimson curtains on the central balcony of St Peter's Basilica, ready for the moment when the new pontiff makes his first appearance before crowds gathered in the vast, cobbled piazza below.
+In preparation for the election, workers hung up crimson curtains on the central balcony of St Peter's Basilica, ready for the moment when the new pope makes his first appearance before crowds gathered in the vast cobbled piazza below.

-Tailors also delivered three different sizes of white vestments -- small, medium and large -- confident that whoever becomes pope will be able to find a garment to fit him before stepping out onto the balcony.
-Seven different shoe sizes were also readied, along with a distinctive red cape.

-The 266th pope will face an array of problems - from sexual abuse scandals to the dysfunctional bureaucracy, known as the Curia, and accusations of wrong-doing at the Vatican bank.
+The 266th pope will face an array of problems - from sexual abuse scandals to the dysfunctional central bureaucracy, known as the Curia.

-The Vatican's top administrator, Cardinal Tarcisio Bertone, made a long-awaited presentation to fellow prelates on Monday, outlining efforts to improve transparency at the bank.

-Both Benedict and his predecessor John Paul were criticised for failing to reform the Curia and some churchmen believe the next pope needs to be first and foremost a strong manager.

-Vatican insiders say Scola, who has managed two big Italian dioceses, might be best placed to understand the Byzantine politics of the Vatican administration - of which he is not a part - and therefore be able to introduce swift reform.
+Vatican insiders say Scola might be best placed to understand the Byzantine politics of the church's much-criticised, Italian-dominated administration - of which he is not a part - and be able to introduce swift reform.

-The Curia faction is said by the same insiders to back Scherer who worked in the Vatican's Congregation for Bishops for seven years before later leading Brazil's Sao Paolo diocese.
+The Curia faction inside the conclave is said to back Scherer, who worked in the Vatican's Congregation for Bishops for seven years.
+If he should win the vote, he would be the first non-European to become pontiff in some 1,300 years.

-His elevation would represent a sea change for the European-dominated Church and recognition of the growing power of Latin America, which is home to 42 percent of the world's Catholics.

-If neither man can draw the necessary support, a compromise candidate would have to come to the fore, with Canada's Marc Ouellet, U.S. cardinals Sean O'Malley and Timothy Dolan and Argentina's Leonardo Sandri often cited.
+If neither camp can drum up the necessary support, a compromise candidate might come to the fore, with Canada's Marc Ouellet, U.S. cardinals Sean O'Malley and Timothy Dolan and Argentina's Leonardo Sandri often cited.

 The conclave itself is held in great secrecy, with cardinals taking a vow never to reveal the details of their ballot.

-Vatican staff who might come into contact with the so-called princes of the church, including lift operators, medics, caterers and cleaners, took a vow on Monday not to reveal or record anything that they might hear in the coming days.
+Vatican staff who might come into contact with the so-called princes of the church, including caterers and cleaners, are due to take a vow on Monday not to reveal anything they might hear in the coming days.

-"I promise and swear to maintain absolute secrecy," the workers said, reading in unison from a prepared text.

 The cardinals will stay in a simple Vatican hotel during the conclave, crossing over to the Sistine Chapel for the twice-daily voting sessions.